Last Updated on

 And, combine the small exit pupil with anything less than the best type of coatings, and image clarity and brightness is going to be extremely weak come low light hours.

 - 18-36X low magnification suitable for 400-500 yard ranging and 200 yard target shooting

 - Multi-Coated optics, Porro Prism Design, Angled Viewing Design

 - Fully waterproof and fogproof for use in all types of weather

 - Comes with Soft Carry Case, Tripod, and Lens Cloth

 - Shock absorbent rubber armored body

 The scoop on the scope is, the Barska Blackhawk 18-36×50 spotter is an affordable and compact unit for the field.
 However, the build can present some issues if you’re planning on using and abusing it.
 It’s also not for hunting in low light hours.
 For low light hour power, consider the Benchmark 8-24X58 WP spotting scope.

 The Barska Benchmark has a very generous exit pupil that can have you spotting till dusk.
 It’s compact, affordable, and you can even use it as a hand-held device!
-For more about this awesome spotter check out our full review here – https://www.targettamers.com/spotting-scopes/barska-benchmark-8-24×58-review/.
+For more about this awesome spotter check out our full review.

 For more spotting power, the Simmons ProSport 20-60 x 60mm keeps the price real with with more optical prowess.
-Completely weatherproof with an entire tripod, soft case, and hard-shell case to boot, take a gander at it here and you’ll have no buyer’s remorse with the ProSport.
+Completely weatherproof with an entire tripod, soft case, and hard-shell case to boot.
+You’ll have no buyer’s remorse with the ProSport.